 6. Are there other regulatory measures that aim to improve the sustainability of newly constructed and existing buildings?
 Yes.
 A number of subsidies exist for investments in alternative energy and other sustainable investments.

-The term "real estate" includes both tangible and intangible things (i.e., rights), as follows:

-- Land plots - Underground structures (if designated for a specific purpose) - Rights in rem to the above - Other rights stipulated by law, e.g., construction rights (temporary right granted to constructor to build and own real estate on third party land).
+1. What is included in the term "real estate"?
+The term "real estate" includes both tangible and intangible things (i.e., rights), as follows: Land plots Underground structures (if designated for a specific purpose) Rights in rem to the above Other rights stipulated by law, e.g., construction rights (temporary right granted to constructor to build and own real estate on third party land).
 The Civil Code also specifically designates apartment units as part of real estate.
 All other assets, unless explicitly provided for otherwise by a special legal regulation, are not considered real estate under Czech law.

-Real property law is governed, in particular, by the following legal regulations:

-- Act No. 89/2012 Coll., the Civil Code - Act No. 256/2013 Coll., on the cadastral register

-Other legal regulations may also be involved, such as the restitution laws adopted to relieve wrongdoing connected in particular with the confiscation of real properties by the former socialist regime.
+2. What laws govern real estate transactions?
+Real property law is governed, in particular, by the following legal regulations: Act No. 89/2012 Coll., the Civil Code Act No. 256/2013 Coll., on the cadastral register Other legal regulations may also be involved, such as the restitution laws adopted to relieve wrongdoing connected in particular with the confiscation of real properties by the former socialist regime.
+3. What is the land registration system?
 The Czech Republic maintains a uniform registration system, the cadastral register (katastr nemovitostí), centrally administered by the Czech Office for Surveying, Mapping and Cadastre.
 The cadastral register is a collection of data on real estate in the Czech Republic, which comprises both factual (list, description and spatial determination of the real estate) and legal information (registry of ownership, other registered rights to real estate and other status information pursuant to applicable legal regulations).
 The cadastral register enables public access to information, e.g., to verify the ownership title and other rights to the real estate registered therein.
+4. Which authority manages the registration of titles?
 Title registration is managed by a competent cadastral office.
 Competence is determined by the location of the real estate in question within a specific cadastral area.
 There are currently 14 cadastral offices in the Czech Republic.
 Each cadastral office operates multiple subordinated cadastral workplaces.

-The cadastral register comprises the following items:

-- Land plots - Constructions, unless they are already forming part of the land plot or of the construction right (see "What is included in the term "real estate"?")
+5. What rights over real property are required to be registered?
+The cadastral register comprises the following items: Land plots Constructions, unless they are already forming part of the land plot or of the construction right (see "What is included in the term "real estate"?")

-Apartment units